 Additionally, on 10 August 2009, the Fourth Amendment to the IMF Articles of Agreement providing for a special one-time SDR allocation came into force to boost global liquidity.
-According to the Amendment, the special allocation was made to IMF members, including the Republic of Azerbaijan on 9 September 2009.
+According to the Amendment, the special allocation was made to IMF members, including the Republic of Azerbaijan on 9 September 2009 in amount of SDR 34.3 million resulting total SDR allocation to be SDR 119.3 million for Azerbaijan.